0xPolygonID/docs/docs/verifier/verifier-overview.md

 The Verifier SDK is a set of tools that allow any application to verify user information based on their credentials.
 The SDK provides a fully customizable and privacy-based authentication experience to users.
 The process of verifying user information based on their credentials can happen on-chain via a smart contract or off-chain.
 Both processes involve the same level of user privacy and the same degree of query customization.
 The proof generated on mobile is the same for both cases; the only difference is in the verification process.
 The on-chain verification happens programmatically inside a smart contract.
 The off-chain verification happens inside a script that needs to be set up by the Verifier application (either on a server or on the client side):

-- [Verifier SDK - Off-chain Verification](./verification-library/verifier-library-intro.md) provides all the elements to create a customized Query, set up a verifier and generate a Universal link or a QR code (or deeplink) on the client side to request proof from the user.
+- [Verifier SDK - Off-chain Verification](./verification-library/verifier-library-intro.md) provides all the elements to create a customized Query, set up a verifier and generate a Universal link or a QR code (or deep link) on the client side to request proof from the user.
 - [Verifier SDK - On-chain Verification](./on-chain-verification/overview.md) allows Dapps to verify users' credentials inside a Smart Contract using zero-knowledge proof cryptography.